-Demir-Lira, Ö. E., Applebaum, L., & Levine, S. (in press).
-Parents' early book-reading to children: A new look at the relation to later language and literacy outcomes controlling for other parent language input.
+Demir‐Lira, Ö. E., Applebaum, L. R., Goldin‐Meadow, S., & Levine, S. C. (2018).
+Parents’ early book reading to children: Relation to children's later language and literacy outcomes controlling for other parent language input.
 Developmental Science, e12764.

 Parrill, F., Lavanty, B., Bennett, A., Klco, A., & Demir-Lira, Ö. E. (2018).
 The relationship between character viewpoint gesture and narrative structure in children.
 Language and Cognition, 1-27.

 Demir‐Lira, Ö. E., Asaridou, S. S., Raja Beharelle, A., Holt, A. E., Goldin‐Meadow, S., & Small, S. L. (2018).
 Functional neuroanatomy of gesture–speech integration in children varies with individual differences in gesture processing.
 Developmental Science, e12648.

 Uccelli, P., Demir-Lira, Ö. E., Rowe M. L., Levine, S. C., & Goldin-Meadow, S. (2018).
 Children’s early decontextualized talk predicts academic language proficiency in mid-adolescence.
 Child Development.